-Sarita is used by the people of Karataun as a ceremonial decoration hung houses.
-Sarita hung on the wall of the room where the dead body is kept.
-Sarita also use to wrap the dead body.
+A sarita cloth is used by the people of Karataun of Central Sulawesi as a ceremonial decoration hung houses.
+Sarita may be hung on the wall of the room where the deceased is kept.
+It may as well also be used as a shroud.

 The Peo Puang textile is one of the most unique textiles made by the To Mangki Karataun people.
 When it is used to decorate a traditional house during ceremonies, a buffalo must be sacrificed.
 Peo means loin cloth and Puang refers to nobility.
 It is thought that these strips of cloth were originally loin cloth of a nobleman but with Christian influence the long cloths were sewn into ceremonial banners.
 The colors and structure of this cloth, white, red, black stripes, are characteristics of some of the earliest cloths made.
 With the join of each of the strips a chicken must be sacrificed.
 This textile uses batik and tie and dye techniques rather than ikat.

 Morilotong is the name for the black and white architectural ceremonial hanging used by the people of Bulo, who live on the western mountain range of Toraja and call themselves To Mangki Karataun.
 The striking black and white textile using mud dyes.
-The threads are soaked in a tannin from a homolanthus sp tree, dyed in particular types of mud and then washed repeatedly in the river to achieve the distinct and clear white.
-This cloth predates the Sekomandi textile which uses red and blue dyes.
-The Morilotong textile symbolizes duality or heaven and earth.
-Humans live between these worlds.
+The threads are soaked in a tannin from a Homolanthus sp tree, dyed in particular types of mud and then washed repeatedly in the river to achieve the distinct and clear white.